analytiq-hub/sigagent.github.io/_posts/2023-05-25-yann-lecun-northeastern.md

     - Cost function is a measure of disconfort of the agent
     - Basal ganglia has things like that - tells you when you're hungry, for example, or you're hurting
     - Nature tells you that you're hungry, but not how to feed yourself.
 You have to plan that.
+    - Imagine this is a robot.
+The battery level is the cost fuction.
+The battery starts to get drained.
   - Actor
   - Short-term memory